Woman sues ex-prosecutor accused of trading sex for leniency

 BATON ROUGE, La.
 (AP) — A former Louisiana district attorney accused of extorting sexual favors from at least 22 women in exchange for favorable treatment from his office is being sued by the mother of one of his alleged victims.

-The racketeering lawsuit was filed Monday.
-The woman’s daughter was a key witness in an FBI investigation of the sex-abuse allegations against former St. Charles Parish District Attorney Harry Morel.
+The racketeering lawsuit was filed in state court Monday by the mother of Danelle Keim.
+Keim died of a drug overdose in 2013 after she began cooperating with the FBI’s investigation of sex-abuse allegations against former St. Charles Parish District Attorney Harry Morel.

-Although Morel hasn’t been charged with any sex crimes, he is serving a three-year prison sentence after pleading guilty last year to obstructing the federal investigation.
+Although Morel hasn’t been charged with any sex crimes, the 74-year-old is serving a three-year prison sentence after pleading guilty last year to obstructing the federal investigation.

-The suit was filed by the mother of Danelle Keim, who died of a drug overdose in 2013 after she began cooperating with the FBI’s investigation of Morel.
 Investigators have said Keim’s cooperation was instrumental in securing a guilty plea from Morel.

+The lawsuit says Keim’s mother, Tammy Glover, hopes legal action will “put an end to the fear that many women and their families have been living with for decades because of (Morel’s) sexual abuse.”

 Most Read Stories